A Wedding Gift for a Prince

 The First Floor

-They had two kids together Nicholai (the younger) and Peter who occupied their own wing of the palace on the first floor.
-Also their teacher’s rooms and spare rooms as well as sport rooms were located on this floor.
+They had two kids together, Nicholai (the younger) and Peter, who occupied their own wing of the palace on the first floor.
+Also the teacher’s rooms and spare rooms as well as sport rooms were located on this floor.

 The Second Floor